Belgian Shepherd: Health

-A UK study found a life expectancy of 12 years for the Malinois and 13.8 years for the Tervuren compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2024 UK study found a life expectancy of 12 years for the Malinois and 13.8 years for the Tervueren compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 The Société Royale Saint-Hubert recommends all four varieties are tested for hip and elbow dysplasia and that the Malinois be tested for epilepsy.
-The working lines of the Malinois have been associated with Rage syndrome.
-A genetic polymorphism in the dopamine transporter gene has been linked to Rage syndrome, and dogs at risk of passing the genotype on to offspring can be identified through genetic testing.
+The working lines of the Malinois have been associated with rage syndrome.
+A genetic polymorphism in the dopamine transporter gene has been linked to rage syndrome, and dogs at risk of passing the genotype on to offspring can be identified through genetic testing.